USAFA-ECE/ece382/docs/Assignments/lab16.md

 ```

 1. Ensure that the first column of the data represents time in **10-millisecond intervals**; "1" signifies 10ms, and "2" signifies 20ms.
-1. Label your axes with appropriate units, e.g., `time (seconds)`.
+1. Label your axes with appropriate units, e.g., `time (seconds)` or `time (ms)`.
 Convert the time data from 10ms to seconds or milliseconds.
-You have to use standard units, such as seconds (sec), milliseconds (ms), and microseconds (us).
-Note that 10ms is not a standard unit of time.
-Therefore, it is essential to convert the time data into seconds, and you should be familiar with the process of converting from 10ms to seconds.
+You have to use standard units, such as seconds (sec), milliseconds (ms), and microseconds (us). _**Note that 10ms is not a standard unit of time.**_ Therefore, it is essential to convert the time data into seconds (sec) or milliseconds (ms), and you should be familiar with the process of converting from 10ms to seconds (or ms).
-1. Represent the duty cycle in `percentage` rather than `permille`.
+1. Represent the duty cycle in `percentage` rather than `permille` since `permille` is not a standard unit.
-1. Express the speed in rpm, radians per second (RPM) and include the relevant units in your plots.
+1. Express the speed in rpm, radians per second (RPM).
 1. Examples of incorrectly labeled plots include, but are not limited to, the following.

     ```{image} ./figures/Lab16_plot_duty_incorrect.png